 If you do not know your carrier’s SMSC, you can try consulting a list of global SMSC numbers for the most popular carries by country.
 However, these lists can be outdated – it may be best to contact your carrier to get the correct SMSC number.

-If you receive ‘Update error’ when manually adding the SMSC, many websites recommend converting the SMSC number to PDU format.
-This did not work for me personally, but I’m listing the steps incase it works for you.
+If you receive ‘Update error’ when manually adding the SMSC, many users recommend converting the SMSC number to PDU format.
+This did not work for me personally, but I’m listing the steps in case it works for you.

 - Go to this website – Online PDU Encoder and Decoder.